 They will then often be asked to perform a key session or time trial and possibly some other physical tests so the coach has an indication of the stage of development of the athlete.
 Once they have the basic information, most coaches will then formulate a training program and begin the sessions.

 What are the benefits to being part of a running club?

 A running group provides:

-a) coaching that caters for various levels and usually for individual needs;
+- Coaching that caters for various levels and usually for individual needs

-b) a social group environment where members share a common interest;
+- A social group environment where members share a common interest

-c) opportunities to compete as part of club teams;
+- Opportunities to compete as part of club teams

-d) training partners that push fellow members along in challenging runs and sessions;
+- Training partners that push fellow members along in challenging runs and sessions

-f) access to the best running courses in the area;
+- Access to the best running courses in the area

 What is the most common advice you give to runners looking to improve their endurance times?